syncfusion-content/flutter-docs/Flutter/slider/interval.md

 ## Numeric interval

-Slider elements like labels, ticks and divisors are rendered based on the [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/interval.html), [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/min.html) and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/max.html) properties.
+Slider elements like labels, ticks and dividers are rendered based on the [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/interval.html), [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/min.html) and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/max.html) properties.
 The default value is `null` and it must be greater than 0.

-For example, if [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/min.html) is 0.0 and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/max.html) is 10.0 and [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/interval.html) is 2.0, the slider will render the labels, major ticks, and divisors at 0.0, 2.0, 4.0 and so on.
+For example, if [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/min.html) is 0.0 and [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/max.html) is 10.0 and [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfSlider/interval.html) is 2.0, the slider will render the labels, major ticks, and dividers at 0.0, 2.0, 4.0 and so on.

 ### Horizontal